The core IMA team

 Sharon Markless

-Sharon is a Lecturer in Higher Education at the King’s institute of Learning and Teaching, King’s College London and a Senior Associate, IMA.
+Sharon is a Senior Lecturer in Higher Education at the King’s Learning Institute, King’s College London, as well as a Senior Associate, IMA.
 She has taught in secondary schools, further education, prisons and higher education and was a Senior Researcher at the National Foundation for Educational Research until 1990.
 She has conducted national research and development on information literacy and on library development in schools, further education colleges and higher education and has conducted a wide range of training and professional development for the Chartered Institute of Library and Information Professionals (CILIP) and many academic institutions including work with police, hospital consultants and library service managers of all kinds.
-She has conducted overseas consultancy work in Finland, Portugal, USA and Malaysia. ↩
+She has conducted overseas consultancy work in Finland, Lithuania, Mexico, Portugal, USA and Malaysia.

 Simon Rae-Scott